Troubleshooting IPsec Connections¶

 Lifetime mismatches do not cause a failure in phase 1 or phase 2.

-To track down these failures, configure the logs as shown in IPsec logging and attempt to initiate the tunnel from each side, then check the logs.
+To track down these failures, configure the logs as shown in Troubleshooting IPsec Logs and attempt to initiate the tunnel from each side, then check the logs.

 Tunnel establishes at start but not when disconnected¶